ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 result=$((a + b))
 ```

-Both expressions assign the value of 15 to the `result` variable.
+Both expressions assign number 15 to the `result` variable.

-Do not use the dollar sign in the (( operator.
+Do not use the dollar sign inside the (( operator.
 It makes your code clearer.

-I> Bash has an obsolete form of arithmetic expansion that is the "$[ ]" operator.
+I> Bash has an obsolete form of the arithmetic expansion that is the "$[ ]" operator.
 Never use it.
-There is a GNU utility called `expr` for calculating arithmetic expressions.
-Bash needs it for launching old Bourne Shell scripts.
-Never use `expr` when developing new scripts.
+Besides that, there is the GNU utility called `expr`.
+It calculates arithmetic expressions too.
+Bash uses it when launching old Bourne Shell scripts.
+You should never use `expr`.

-Table 3-17 shows the operations that Bash allows in arithmetic expressions.
+Table 3-17 shows the operations that you can perform in the arithmetic expression.

 {caption: "Table 3-17.
-The operations in arithmetic expressions", width: "100%"}
+The operations of the arithmetic expression", width: "100%"}
 | Operation | Description | Example |
 | --- | --- | --- |
 | | **Calculations** | |